slamora/brackets-wiki/Preview-Images-Research.md

 * So far Brackets does not support immutable documents, hence all APIs that modify text would have to be tweaked to check for mutability.
 * getFocusedEditor should return null - need to investigate what the implications are.
 Some code may assume that if getFocusedEditor returns null that the working set must be empty.
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise
-TBD: how many extensions break and if so how?
-How involved would be the fix

 ###  Non modal image viewer in place of the text editor backed by a custom document
 _Also known as the original proposal_ - based on the discussion and outline [here](https://github.com/adobe/brackets/pull/4492)